kosude/thallium/docs/public/pages/index.md

 # Internal documentation                    {#sct_mainpage_internaldocs}

-If you are interested in the internals of the Thallium library, or you want to contribute, please see the corresponding section of the **Internal
+If you are interested in the internals of the Thallium library, or you want to contribute, please see the corresponding section of the **[Internal
-Documentation**.
-There is a different page for each module:
+Documentation](internal/index.html)**.

- - <a href="vulkan/index.html">Internal Vulkan API documentation</a>
+Also see:

-Of course, you can also see the upstream repository on [GitHub](https://github.com/kosude/thallium).
+the upstream repository on [GitHub](https://github.com/kosude/thallium) and the TO-DO list on [Trello](https://trello.com/b/Fbj9GSzf/thallium-todo).